 Rulemaking in Progress

 The Department is accepting comments on recommendations proposed for R12-4-402 Live Wildlife; Unlawful Acts.
 Persons may submit comments to the person identified in item #4 of the Notice of Proposed Rulemaking.
 The comment period runs from September 16, 2016 to October 16, 2016.
-The Department anticipates presenting the final Article 8 Notice of Exempt Rulemaking to the Commission at the April 8, 2016 meeting.
+The Department anticipates presenting the Notice of Final Rulemaking to the Commission at the December 2, 2016 meeting.

 Newly Amended Rules That Are Effective, But Have Not Yet Been Codified

 Notice of Rulemaking Docket Opening: SOS publishes the Commission’s Notice in the Arizona Administrative Register (AAR) to notify the public that the Commission is considering amending its rules.